A revolution begins by looking at things differently. Do you agree?

 Fortunately, we are not at war, but hospital care is under considerable pressure.
 Aging and a shortage of personnel are obvious causes.
 Just like Nightingale, we also see something different: the power of the patient remains untapped.

-Luscii believes in a world where patients are actively involved in their healthcare, supported by the artificial intelligence of Luscii vitals, our Clinical Engine.
+Luscii dreams of a world where patients are actively involved in their healthcare, supported by the artificial intelligence of Luscii vitals, our Clinical Engine.
 We believe that home measurement, education and contact when necessary are the ingredients required to reduce the consumption of hospital care.

 We need your support.